tymonaghan/djangotutorial/journal.md

  ## .pyc files
  real quick, on my own, I'm removing and ignoring .pyc files from the git repo.
 It's a little weird that they weren't auto-ignored by Django, so I'll keep an eye out for adverse effects, but it just seems like it can't be right to keep committing these files I'm never touching.

+ ### adding the ability to edit Choices
+ this commit contains a naive way to do this, which is just registering our Choice model directly in the admin.
+At the commit, you can go in and edit Choices just like questions.
+Note how the foreign-key connection is picked up by the Choices form, we get a dropdown to select the matching question "for free."